What are Congenital Anomalies?

 - Magnetic resonance imaging (MRI)—An MRI is a diagnostic procedure that utilizes a large magnet, radio frequencies, and a computer to reflect images of structures and organs within your body.

 When a septum develops “horizontally” across the vaginal canal, this is called a transverse vaginal septum.
-It divides the vagina into a top-half and a bottom-half; sometimes, the division is complete, and sometimes it is partial.
+It divides the vagina into a top half and a bottom half; sometimes, the division is complete, and sometimes it is partial.

 This type of vaginal abnormality is very rare, occurring in only one out of every 3,000-80,000 female infants.
-Doctors are not entirely certain how many patients this condition affects because it often goes unnoticed unless it’s causing problems.
+Doctors are not entirely sure how many patients this condition affects because it often goes unnoticed unless it’s causing problems.

-A complete or nearly-complete division could cause blockages, trapping menstrual blood inside the vagina at the onset of puberty.
+A complete or nearly complete division could cause blockages, trapping menstrual blood inside the vagina at the onset of puberty.

 Retrograde menstruation

-In the case of a complete blockage, there is an increased chance that menstrual blood will flow inward instead of outward, which may cause endometriosis.
-Endometriosis is a painful condition in which the endometrium (uterine lining normally shed during menstruation) attaches itself to tissue outside of the uterus.
-Endometriosis can cause painful periods and fertility problems, but there are treatments available.
+Endometriosis is a painful condition in which the endometrium (the uterine lining normally shed during menstruation) attaches itself to tissue outside the uterus.
+It can cause painful periods and fertility problems, but there are treatments available.

 Women with a complete vaginal septum also have duplication of the upper reproductive tract and thus have two uteri and two cervixes.
 Also known as a “double vagina,” in this condition, a septum divides the vagina “vertically” into two separate canals with two vaginal openings, both leading from the vulva to the cervix.
-Many women with a longitudinal septum also have a double cervix and an abnormality of the uterus, such as a septate uterus or two uteruses.

 This type of abnormality occurs during fetal development.
 During normal development, the vaginal canal is formed from the fusion of two adjacent tubes called the Mullerian ducts.
 If these ducts fail to merge completely, the infant will be born with a “double vagina.”

-This is another condition which many women may not discover until later in life, or never if it doesn’t cause any problems.
+This is another condition that many women may not discover until later in life, or never if it doesn’t cause any problems.
 For this reason, it is difficult to estimate how many women are affected, although it does seem to be more common than transverse septums.

-- Conceiving naturally with a complete vaginal blockage may be difficult.
+- Conceiving naturally with a complete vaginal blockage may be difficult

-- Miscarriage and early pregnancy loss.
-Incidence is slightly higher for women with vaginal septums.
+- Miscarriage and early pregnancy loss incidence is slightly higher for women with vaginal septums

 - Risk of premature birth and preterm labor